Skip to Main Content

 • The title of the book in italics.

-• The publishing location, publisher, and the year in which the work was published are placed between brackets.
+• The publisher and the year in which the work was published are placed between brackets.

 • An e-book requires a URL or DOI

-The different components of a citation are distinguished using commas (with the exception of between the title or subtitle and the publication information) and you end the citation with a full stop.
+The different components of a citation are separated using commas (with the exception the title and subtitle) and you end the citation with a full stop.
 In subsequent citations to the same book, you can use an abbreviated version.
 Below is an example of how a citation should look:

-1. First name Surname, Full title in italics: Subtitle (Location: Publisher, year), page number.
+1. First name Surname, Full title in italics: Subtitle (Publisher, year), page number.

-2. First name Surname, Full title in italics: Subtitle (Location: Publisher, year), URL or DOI.
+2. First name Surname, Full title in italics: Subtitle (Publisher, year), URL or DOI.

 3. Surname, Abbr. title in italics, page number.

-4. Gert-Jan van der Heiden, Ontology after Ontotheology: Plurality, Event, and Contingency in Contemporary Philosophy (Pittsburgh: Duquesne University Press, 2015).
+4. Gert-Jan van der Heiden, Ontology after Ontotheology: Plurality, Event, and Contingency in Contemporary Philosophy (Duquesne University Press, 2015).

 5. Van der Heiden, Ontology after Ontotheology, 230.